-Bail is an amount of money ordered by the court to ensure that a defendant in a trial performs their duty.
-Usually, that duty is to appear in court.
-Bail is often used in criminal court cases, but it can also be used in civil court cases.
-This article discusses the history of bail, how it is used, when it is used, and what happens if a defendant fails to abide by the conditions set by the court.
+Bail is the amount of money a defendant pays to the court to secure their pretrial release.
+It also ensures future court appearances.
+Bail is often used in criminal court proceedings but can apply in civil court cases.
+This article discusses the history of bail, how and when it applies, and what happens if a defendant fails to abide by the conditions set by the district court.

 Is Bail a Constitutional Right?

-Bail law came to North America with the English legal traditions.
-Even before the adoption of the U.S. Constitution and the Bill of Rights, a judiciary act in 1789 guaranteed a right to bail in all non-capital cases.
-For a person charged with a capital offense (where death is a possible punishment), bail was discretionary.
-It depended on the seriousness of the offense.
+Bail law came to North America from English legal traditions.
+Even before the adoption of the U.S. Constitution and the Bill of Rights, the Federal Judiciary Act of 1789 guaranteed a right to bail in all non-capital cases.
+Bail was discretionary for a person charged with a capital offense (where death is a possible punishment).
+Bail depended on the seriousness of the offense.

 The Eighth Amendment to the U.S. Constitution states that "excessive bail shall not be required."
-Regardless, the Supreme Court has ruled that the U.S. Constitution permits holding a defendant without bail in some circumstances.
-In other words, while bail is a Constitutional right, it is not an absolute right.
+Regardless, the Supreme Court has ruled that, in some circumstances, the U.S. Constitution permits holding a defendant without bail.
+So, while bail is a constitutional right, it is not an absolute right.

 Bail or Bond?

-Depending on the location, a person can "bail" or "bond" a suspect out of jail.
-By posting money, a person's release from custody can be secured.
+Bail and bond are two related terms.
+Depending on the location and source, a person can "bail" or "bond" a suspect out of jail by posting the court-ordered amount.
+This secures the accused person's release from custody.

-When bail is too high for the defendant to pay, they may use the services of a "bail bondsman."
-This is a third party that agrees to be responsible for the debt owed to the court.
-A bond order must be issued by a judge.
-The defendant is charged a fee in order to get that promise of payment from the bonding company.
-The fee is a percentage of the bail that is owed.
+When bail is too high for the defendant to pay, they may use the services of a "bail bondsman," also known as a bail bond agent.
+This third-party company agrees to be responsible for the debt owed to the court.
+A judge must issue a bond order.
+The defendant is then charged a fee (a percentage of the bail) to get a promise of payment from the bonding company.
+The fee is usually 10-20% of the bail amount.
 At the end of the trial, the bonding company keeps the fee.

 Bail Proceedings in Civil Cases

-The amount of bail set in a civil case can be based on the probable amount of damages the plaintiff could collect if they win the case.
-Sometimes, the bail money will be applied to pay the judgment to the plaintiff.
+The amount of bail set in a civil case can equate to the probable amount of damages the plaintiff could collect if they win the case.
+Sometimes, the bail money becomes the judgment owed to the plaintiff.

 Bail Proceedings in Criminal Cases

-A criminal defendant may be ordered to pay bail before being released from custody before their trial.
-The purpose of bail in a criminal case is to ensure the accused shows up for trial.
-A judge or other court officer sets the amount and conditions of bail.
+Where applicable, criminal defendants must pay bail before their release from custody, pending trial.
+Bail in a criminal case aims to ensure the accused shows up for trial and is not a flight risk.
+A criminal court judge or other court officer sets the amount and conditions of bail.

-In theory, bail is not intended to be a pre-trial punishment or a fine.
-Modern bail laws reflect an intentional emphasis on non-monetary methods to ensure a defendant's appearance at trial.
-This is meant to avoid discrimination against poorer defendants.
+In theory, bail is not intended as a pre-trial punishment or fine.
+Modern bail laws emphasize non-monetary methods to ensure a defendant's appearance at trial.
+This is to avoid discrimination against defendants with less financial resources.

-Bail may or may not be required in misdemeanor cases, depending upon the circumstances and seriousness of the offense.
-Serious misdemeanors and felony crimes often require a judge to set bail.
+Bail may or may not apply in misdemeanor cases, depending upon the circumstances and seriousness of the offense.
+Serious misdemeanors and felony cases, such as in domestic violence cases or driving under the influence (DUI) cases, often require a judge to set bail.

 When Would a Bail Determination Take Place?

-There are several times during a criminal case when bail could be addressed:
+There are several times during a criminal case when bail could apply, including the following:

-- Bail can be set at an arraignment hearing or an initial court appearance.
+- Bail can be set at an arraignment hearing or initial court appearance

-- After a prosecutor has filed a motion of revocation after a guilty verdict because the defendant has violated the terms of their sentence.
-For example, they may have failed to attend a pretrial diversion program or failed to pay fines on time.
+- After a prosecutor has filed a motion of revocation after a guilty verdict if the defendant has violated the terms of their sentence and probation; for example, they may have failed to attend a pretrial diversion program or failed to pay fines on time

-- A judge can revisit bail at other times during the criminal proceedings (when criminal charges are modified, when new charges are added, etc.).
+- A judge can revisit bail at other times during the criminal proceedings (e.g., when criminal charges are modified, when new charges are added, etc.)

 - Post-conviction bail is also possible.
-In such a situation, a defendant on bail has their attorney negotiate a plea agreement, and then they change the plea to guilty.
-The judge accepts the agreement, but allows a stay of the sentence ("Report to jail on January 1 at 9 am to serve your sentence'").
-The judge would keep the bail bond in effect (or replaces it with a lower cash bail) until the beginning of the jail sentence.
+In such a situation, a defendant on bail has their attorney negotiate a plea bargain.
+The defendant changes their plea to guilty.
+The judge accepts the agreement but allows a stay of the sentence ("Report to jail on January 1 at 9:00 a.m. to serve your sentence").
+The judge would keep the bail bond in effect (or replace it with a lower cash bail) until the beginning of the jail sentence

 Possible Outcomes of a Bail Hearing